sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [EmailDrop](https://www.emaildrop.io/): Emaildrop is a free disposable email provider.
 - [Repl.it](https://repl.it): Accessible prototyping tool for various needs.
 - [Svgator](https://www.svgator.com/): Animate svg graphically.
 Its like a video editor but for svg.
+- [Visual Studio Code Online](https://vscode.dev): The lightweight version of Visual Studio Code running fully in the browser

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>